Jim Wells County License Hearing Guide

 -

-Separate from Criminal Court: The outcome of the ALR hearing does not directly impact your criminal case, and vice versa.
-However, information gathered at the ALR hearing can be used in the criminal case.
+Separate from Criminal Court: The outcome of the ALR hearing does not directly affect your criminal case, and vice versa.
+However, information gathered during the ALR hearing can be used in your criminal case.

 -

-Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine if the DPS has sufficient evidence to suspend your license.
+Decides if License Suspension Is Warranted: The purpose of the ALR hearing is for the DPS to demonstrate that they had legal justification to suspend your license.

 -

-Lower Burden of Proof than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," meaning it's more likely than not that you were driving while intoxicated.
+Lower Burden of Proof Than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," meaning it is more likely than not that you were driving while intoxicated.
 This is a lower standard than "beyond a reasonable doubt" required in criminal court.

 How to Prepare